sjkp/Microsoft-teams-docs/teams/tab_schema.md

 ## `validDomains` (array)

 A list of valid domains from which the extension expects to load any content.
+Domain listings can include wildcards, for example `*.example.com`.
+If your tab configuration or content UI needs to navigate to any other domain besides the one use for tab configuration, that domain must be specified here.

 The object is an array with all elements of the type `string`.